STRANGE BEDFELLOWS: David Cameron and Nick Clegg enter the UK’s first coalition for 70 years

 Many right-wing Conservative MPs - people such as Bill Cash and Edward Leigh –who largely disappeared from public view over the past 13 years but who played a large part in wrecking John Major’s last Conservative government are suddenly re-emerging from behind leafy hedgerows and lace curtains, smelling "treacherous" Liberal Democrat europhiles sullying their blue linen.

-Labour in travail Traditionally, Labour falls apart in opposition.
+Traditionally, Labour falls apart in opposition.
 In 1979, the Conservative victory heralded years of fratricidal socialist bickering so venomous that it antagonised voters and also killed any notion that a left-wing party behaves with any measure of comradeship.
 That is unlikely to happen again.
 First, ideological issues have been resolved, largely to the detriment of the party’s Left.

 Second, the party’s defeat could have been far worse.
 A year ago, many believed that Labour faced electoral oblivion.
 The result was slightly better than expected.
 In such a situation the party is more likely to keep its nerve.